karnation22/offl-chin-char-recgn/README.md

   -- 2. Run data_preprocessing.py; yield "chin_char_trn_preproc", "chin_char_cv_preproc", "chin_char_tst_preproc"

-  -- 3. Run data_training_cnn.py (for CNN models):
+  -- 3. Run data_training_cnn.py (for CNN models); yield 6 CNN plots in  the ".png" files, and 6 CNN models in the ".dat" files all in "torch_cnn_data".
-        a) Type '-h' to see terminal arguments.
+        -- Type '-h' to see terminal arguments.
-        b) Other hyperparameters are capitalized near the top of the code.
+        -- Other hyperparameters are capitalized near the top of the code.
-        c) Yield 6 CNN plots in  the ".png" files, and 6 CNN models in the ".dat" files all in "torch_cnn_data".

   -- 4. Run data_training_svm.py (for SVM models); yield two SVM models (LIBSVM in .model and Sklearn in .pkl)
         ---- Arguments are NUM_CLASSES(default=200), NUM_PTS_PER_CLASS_1(default=100), and NUM_PTS_PER_CLASS_2(default=20).